vidstige/dipra/README.md

     python3.10 -m venv venv/
     source venv/bin/activate

-Then install it
+Then install it (together with the test dependencies) and run the test suite

-    pip install python/bindings
+    pip install bindings/python/[test]
+    pytest bindings/python/

 ## Author